Churn Prevention report

 The report groups the outcomes by final cancellation result:

-• Retained on Auto Renewal: Subscriptions that remained on auto-renewal.
+- Stayed on Auto: Subscriptions that remained on auto-renewal.

 Within each group you can see the same three outcomes: